wtetsu/gaze/doc/parallel.md

 gaze -c make '*.go'
 ```

 What should happen when you update multiple \*.go files during the first `make` stay running?
-The answer is below.
+The Gaze's answer is below.

 ![p05](img/p05.png)